cnanders/cordova-3-android-video/README.md

 # cordova-3-android-video

 A Cordova 3.x compatible version of https://github.com/macdonst/VideoPlayer.
-This makes it possible to play HTML5 videos in a Cordova/PhoneGap Android application.
+This makes it possible to play HTML5 videos in a Cordova/PhoneGap 3.x Android application.
+It fixes the .api namespace issue with the Java includes and has Cordova 3.x style plugin installation instructions.
+(In 2.x Cordova, plugin installation was different, it is actually a lot easier in 3.x)

 ### Installation
 1. Download the repo